 Himeji Yukata Festival

-Said to be the oldest yukata festival in Japan, this event is the first official chance for the people of Himeji to don their summer outfits, and something like 70% of attendees wear one.
-There are over 700 food and drink stalls to peruse, and yukata-wearers receive discounts on various things—including free entry to the zoo and Himeji Castle.
+Said to be the oldest yukata festival in Japan, this event is the first official chance for the people of Himeji to don their summer outfits.
+There are hundreds of food and drink stalls to peruse, and yukata-wearers receive discounts at various local sites and attractions.

 Izawanomiya Otaue Rice Festival

-This is one of the three major Otaue festivals in Japan, and is recognized as an intangible cultural asset.
-As it’s a rice planting festival, there’s ritual planting and groups of men in loin clothes scrambling to carry off a blue bamboo pole placed in a field.
+This is one of the three major otaue (rice-planting) festivals in Japan and is recognized as an intangible cultural asset.
+Expect plenty of planting, as well as groups of men in loin clothes scrambling to carry off a blue bamboo pole placed in a field.
 The mythology involves sharks visiting the shrine, so local fishermen suspend fishing on the day of the festival.

 Aizen Festival

 Considered to be Osaka’s first major summer festival of the year, it’s also one of the prefecture’s three biggest — and a great spectacle if you don’t mind big crowds.
-The most popular event is the Hoekago Parade on the 30th, where a lady is carried in a basket during a parade around Aizendo Temple.
+The most popular event is the Hoekago Parade, where a lady is carried in a basket in a procession around Aizendo Temple.

 Hokkaido events